Redesign Legacy Inspection App

 Neither the existing apps have proper responsive design as they are mainly design for tablet.
 For the new inspection app, a UX friendly mobile view is consider to be a selling point.
 Therefore, certain parts of the app need to be optimize for smaller screen.

-A table is hard to read in mobile view since user have to constantly perform horizontal scroll to read all the information in it.
+A table in mobile view require constant horizontal scroll to read all the information in it.

-In the new design, the table switches to a vertical form in mobile view for easier reading.
-It can also collapse and expand too.
+Mobile table switch to a vertical orientation for easier viewing.
+It can also collapse and expand.

 One of the pain point of inspector during inspection is they always have to scroll away to check out the current report result.
 A global result indicator is introduced to allow inspector to beware of the current report status constantly.
 They can also click on it to view the detail summary.

-As an inspector, having a quick way to navigate to mandatory field is convenient, so there is no need to scroll through dozens of fields and clicking between pages only to find that one mandatory field.
-To address this, we came up with a mandatory field alert prompt design to facilitate inspector to quickly finish the report with quick navigation to mandatory field.
+To address this, a mandatory field alert prompt design is introduce to facilitate inspector to quickly finish the report with quick navigation to mandatory field.

 © 2025 William Chan